Big Hairy Audacious Goal (BHAG)

-This article explains the concept of Big Hairy Audacious Goal (BHAG), developed by Jim Collins and Bertil Ohlin in a practical way.
+Big Hairy Audacious Goal: this article explains the concept of Big Hairy Audacious Goal (BHAG), developed by Jim Collins and Bertil Ohlin in a practical way.
+Next to what it is (meaning and origin), this article also highlights the focus of a Long-term goal, the requirements, the power of this goal setting theory, the relationship with urgency and Big Hairy Audacious Goal examples.
 After reading it, you understand the core of this strategy theory.
+Enjoy reading!

 What is a Big Hairy Audacious Goal (BHAG)?